The Complete Guide To The Keto Diet

-A ketogenic diet is simply limiting the amount of carbohydrates you eat.
+A Keto Diet is simply limiting the amount of carbohydrates you eat.

 This limited amount of carbohydrate intake will switch your body over to burning ketones as your primary source of fuel.
 Alternatively, you can look at your body switching from being a sugar burning steam train with all the black dirty soot covering the engine, to a clean burning Tesla that runs on fat and ultimately does less damage to your body.

 keto diets are low in carbohydrates.
 This means you should avoid the following foods: